adriaandotcom/laspalmas.adriaan.io/movers.md

 ### Spanish language
 There is a Facebook-group called [Multicultural language exchange - Las Palmas de Gran Canaria](https://www.facebook.com/groups/122339838104153/).
 If you want to learn your Spanish, join this group.
 They have about 2 meetings a week and everyone can participate.

 There is also the [Michel Thomas](http://www.michelthomas.com/) Spanish lessons.
 You can download them via their shop (but it is quite expensive) or just steal it from a torrent website.
+The learning happens via listening sessions of a total of 8 hours.
+After that you can communicate pretty well in Spanish.

 ## Moving
 Here are some tips when you decided to move to Gran Canaria.